Skip to main content

 Overview

 Aconitum napellus is an upright herbaceous perennial reaching 3–5 feet (90–150 cm) tall with a spread of 18–24 inches (45–60 cm), forming a dense erect clump.
-It is the type species of the genus and the most widely cultivated monkshood, parent to many of the common garden cultivars including the bicolor and hybrid selections.
-Leaves are palmately divided, 3–6 inches (7.5–15 cm) wide, with five to seven very deeply and narrowly cut lobes, dark glossy green — more finely dissected than most other commonly grown *Aconitum* species.
+It is the type species of the genus and is widely cultivated; many common garden cultivars including bicolor and hybrid selections derive from it.
+Leaves are palmately divided, 3–6 inches (7.5–15 cm) wide, with five to seven very deeply and narrowly cut lobes, dark glossy green — more finely dissected than most other commonly grown Aconitum species.
 Flowers are deep violet-blue with the characteristic arched hood (galea), produced on dense erect unbranched racemes 12–18 inches (30–45 cm) long from June through August.
-Stems are erect and may require staking at the taller end of the height range in exposed sites.
-Aconitum napellus contains aconitine in concentrations among the highest of any temperate garden plant — all parts are highly toxic to humans, pets, and livestock, and skin contact with sap can cause alkaloid absorption and numbness.
+Stems are erect and may require staking at the taller end of the height range in exposed or windy sites.
+Aconitum napellus contains aconitine in concentrations among the highest of any temperate garden plant — all parts are highly toxic to humans, pets, and livestock.
+Skin contact with sap causes alkaloid absorption and numbness.
+The plant does not tolerate drought and declines where summer temperatures exceed 75°F (24°C) without afternoon shade.

 Native Range